 Manuka Honey has been touted in the natural health world for centuries, revered by the indigenous Māori people for its therapeutic and medicinal abilities.
-Unlike conventional pasture-based honey, a spoonful of Manuka Honey can be regularly used to:
+There are scientific research to show Manuka Honey can be used for -

 Since Manuka Honey can only be produced in areas abundant with native Manuka blossoms, many of our hives are located in some of the most remote parts of New Zealand, accessible only by helicopter and hike-in.
 Given it’s short flowering season –– only 2-6 weeks out of the entire year –– it takes immense skill, planning, and resources to harvest Manuka Honey, which is why we never take a single, precious drop for granted.